particle-iot/particle-commands/test/fixtures/projects/myProject/README.md

 ## Introduction

-This firmware project was created using [Particle Developer Tools](https://www.particle.io/developer-tools/) and is compatible with all [Particle Devices](https://www.particle.io/devices/).

 For an in-depth understanding of this project template, please refer to our [documentation](https://docs.particle.io/firmware/best-practices/firmware-template/).

-Feel free to replace this README.md file with your own content, or keep it for reference.

 ## Prerequisites To Use This Repository